Can You Really "Sweat Out" a Cold? Debunking Exercise Myths for the 40+ Generation

-Written by Emma Mattison, NASM Certified Personal Trainer & Nutrition Coach, and Functional Aging Specialist and Exercise Scientist.
+Written by Emma Mattison, NASM Certified Personal Trainer, Nutrition Coach, Functional Aging Specialist, and MS(c) Exercise Physiology.
+Founder of the Academy of Superior Online Coaching (ASOC).

 *Disclosure: I only recommend products I would use myself and all opinions expressed here are our own.
 This post may contain affiliate links that at no additional cost to you, I may earn a small commission.
 Read full privacy policy here.